Posted by ESC on March 11, 2002

 from the dugout at Jackie Robinson of the Brooklyn Dodgers: "We don't want you

-here, nigger!"
+here, [word removed in order to comply with Google's Publisher Policy]!"
 In 2000, white Florida high school students ended a newsletter

-attack on a black teacher with the phrase, "Die, nigger."
+attack on a black teacher with the phrase, "Die, [word removed in order to comply with Google's Publisher Policy]."

 Other racial slurs don't seem to take the same emotional toll.